Love overtakes this veteran in meditation

 Reiki Melts Away Stress Very Handily

 Reiki melts away stress.
 That’s how it works on me.
-I feel parts of my body easing up, relaxing and “collapsing in” on themselves, if that is possible or, rather, imaginable.
-I liken the feeling to the green-colored Wicked Witch of the West who, when splashed accidentally with a bucket of water by the Tin Man trying to douse a fire engulfing the Straw Man, the personification of evil in the Merry Old Land of Oz declares, “I’m melting.
+I feel parts of my body easing up, relaxing, and “collapsing in” on themselves, if that is possible or, rather, imaginable.
+I liken the feeling to the green-colored Wicked Witch of the West, who, when splashed accidentally with a bucket of water by the Tin Man trying to douse a fire engulfing the Straw Man, the personification of evil in the Merry Old Land of Oz, declares, “I’m melting.
 I’m melting.”
 Water melts away the bad, and Dorothy is proclaimed all that is good.
 Continue reading

-Recalling some cool summers in the army
+Recalling some cool summers in the Army

-Summer always served as a “new beginning” for me when I was in the army.
-I got drafted on the Third of June and did my Basic Training in the hot, dry air of Fort Bragg, North Carolina.
-I can’t tell you how many push-ups I did during the two-month training session as the meanest drill sergeant I ever seen brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.
+Summer always served as a “new beginning” for me when I was in the US Army.
+I got drafted on the Third of June and did my basic training in the hot, dry air of Fort Bragg, North Carolina.
+I can’t tell you how many push-ups I did during the two-month training session, as the meanest drill sergeant I ever saw brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.
 Continue reading

 A rant against disrespect, hurt & the war

-Much of what I know about war was what I learned while playing as a kid.
+Much of what I know about War was what I learned while playing as a kid.
 You know, using a stick or a broken branch from a tree, I’d pretend it was a rifle to shoot the bad guys who were out to get me and the rest of the good guys in my old neighborhood.
-Continue reading

 The ‘Wisdom I was Born With” is in you